 - Separated services (web, database and storage) – All services are isolated and not shared, minimizing the risk of unintended data disclosure.

-All of our security controls and risk analysis are based on the protection of customer data.
+All of our security controls and risk analysis are based around the premise of protecting customer data.
 Jive hosting supports various encryption methods to protect data transiting over untrusted networks.
 Customers can choose to implement SSL or VPN technology to add a layer of protection to their hosted site.
 Encryption has also been implemented for both transit and storage of offsite backups in the remote data center facilities.

 In addition to encryption, Jive’s customer data security controls include:

-- Restricted access to customer data – Jive employee access to customer data is highly restricted and must be approved by senior management.
+- Restricted access to customer data – Jive’s access to customer data is highly restricted, and access requests by our support personnel follows a highly controlled and documented process.
 Before access is granted, employees must complete special security training to handle customer data.

 - Logging and audit – All activity is logged in a protected system and is audited using automated tools.